Interview with Ellen Adair, Kris Arnold, & Alexandra Dell on 'Roommating' (2018)

 No other job interview is like that.

-KA: Right.
+Kris: Right.
 It would be like if you were interviewing for a sales job and they said, "Okay, here's the phone.
 Now sell something."
-Then if you don't sale anything, they kick you out.
+Then if you don't sell anything, they kick you out.

 To wrap up, why don't you all tell me about something exciting that you're working on now.